Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L2/internals/geospatialJoin.rst

 Resource Utilization
 ====================

-The Kernel is validated on Alveo U200 card.
+The kernel is validated on an AMD Alveo™ U200 card.
 The hardware resources utilization are listed in the table above (not include Platform).

 +------------------+---------+---------+--------+--------+-------+----------+
 |       Name       |   LUT   |   REG   |  BRAM  | URAM   | DSP   |   Freq   |